andykee/lentil/docs/patterns/radiometry/propagation.rst

 We'll define a simple pupil, detector, and source object that returns at-aperture irradiance in terms of photons/s/m^2.
-Note we must normalize the amplitude array using :func:`~lentil.util.normalize_power` to ensure the source flux is preserved through the diffraction propagation.
+Note we must normalize the amplitude array using :func:`~lentil.modeltools.normalize_power` to ensure the source flux is preserved through the diffraction propagation.

 .. code:: pycon